ludescherstudio/pimabox/README.md

 ### Step 3 — Add the tracking snippet

-Paste this before `</body>` on **every page** you want to track — homepage, about, contact, imprint, blog posts, everything.
+Paste this on **every page** you want to track — homepage, about, contact, imprint, blog posts, everything.
+It goes at the very end of your HTML, after your footer, directly before the closing `</body>` tag.
+If you're not sure where that is, search for `</body>` in your HTML file — there's only one.
 Replace `my-secret-word` with whatever you chose above:

 ```html
 <script>